 Potential Overlap

 SNOMED CT contains concepts that represent most of the widely used units and these overlap with the UCUM representation.
-These SNOMED CT concepts could be represented in the translation sub-element of the PQ datatype.
+These SNOMED CT concepts could be represented in the translation element of the PQ datatype.
 However, this would introduce redundancy and the potential for conflict between the alternative representations.

 Rules and Guidance